Somerset Council, emergency services and key partners continue joint response effort

 Anyone needing to leave their home due to flooding is reminded to take any medication they may need with them.

 Do not drive through flood water.
-More information about safety during floods on the road can be found here: Adverse weather conditions
+More information about safety during floods on the road can be found on Somerset Road Safety’s Adverse weather conditions page.

 Reporting problems

-To report flooding on a road or blocked drains on a road use our report a problem on a road form
+To report flooding on a road or blocked drains on a road, use the report a problem on a road form.

-If your property is owned by us and has been affected by flooding, please visit our Housing repairs page or you can phone us on 0300 123 2224.
+If your property is owned by the Council and has been affected by flooding, please visit the Housing repairs page or call 0300 123 2224.

-For urgent housing needs please contact Somerset Council housing team on 0800 123 2224.
-Further information can be found on our website www.somerset.gov.uk/housing-support/homelessness-guidance/
+For urgent housing needs, contact the Housing Team on 0800 123 2224.
+Further information can be found on the Homelessness guidance page.

 Stay up to date